censortracker/censortracker/README.md

 Features
 ========

-Censor Tracker provides a lot of useful features, here are most
+Censor Tracker provides a lot of useful features, here are the most
 important:

 - Detects [DPI]-based restrictions